BYU-CSA/cyber-kickstart/How to add to this repository.md

 - Command line with `git` installed
 - Some resources to add or ideas to edit the repository

 `git` is a tool that does "version management".
-It's a very useful tool that is worth learning.
-You're going to "clone" the main repository (or "repo") down, then create a "branch" with your changes, then "merge" it into the main "branch".
+Practically everyone uses it to manage multiple people editing the same source code.
+You're going to "clone" the main repository (or "repo") down, then create a "branch" with your changes, "commit" your "staged" changes, "push" your commits, then "merge" it into the main "branch".
+If you can explain all of those terms in quotes, you'll know as much about git as your average Software Engineer.

 To get a command line with git on Windows, download [Git Bash](https://git-scm.com/downloads), a command line program for Windows that mimics a Linux command line.
 When using this program, you'll use Linux commands like `ls` and `cd` instead of Windows commands like `dir` and `chdir`.
 Git is packaged with this program.